ericdequ/contechnews/data/blog/sustainable_and_green_technologies/implementing_vertical_gardens_and_urban_farming_technologies_in_buildings.md

 date: '2024-07-15'
 tags: ['Urban Farming', 'Vertical Gardens', 'Sustainability', 'Green Technologies', 'Construction']
 draft: true
-summary: 'In this article, we'll walkthrough the process of implementing vertical gardens and urban farming technologies in your building projects, discuss the benefits these methodologies bring and the challenges you might face.'
+summary: 'In this article, well walkthrough the process of implementing vertical gardens and urban farming technologies in your building projects, discuss the benefits these methodologies bring and the challenges you might face.'

 images: ['https://www.contechnews.com/articleimage/sustainable_and_green_technologies/implementing_vertical_gardens_and_urban_farming_technologies_in_buildings.webp']
 ---